lime-green/remote-docker-aws/README.md

    rd tunnel -r 8080:8080
     ```

-1. In another terminal sync for file changes and sync to the remote instance:
+1. In another terminal sync file changes to the remote instance:
     ```bash
     # Add any more paths you need to sync here, or add them to the config file
     # You will need to sync directories that are mounted as volumes by docker